1/7/2020

 Overheating in buildings: better prevention than cure

 When we are too hot, we do not feel comfortable.
 We start sweating, get thirsty, stressed and feel low on energy.
 This causes us to be a lot less productive.
-This is precisely why limiting overheating is a must in a new construction, as well as in major renovations.
+This is precisely why reducing overheating is a must in a new construction, as well as in major renovations.

 Ingenium always tries to avoid the application of áctive cooling by providing alternatives that are more energy-friendly and sustainable.
 Summer comfort simulation is therefore standard in every project.
 However, there are also a number of principles that must be taken into account right from the design phase.
 Those starting points are based on the Quadras Energetica principle: